-2021 Funding for strategy MP II: OTP MP I Total Stream
+2021 Funding for strategy MP II: OTP MP I MP III: Registry

 DMS DJS

 Administrative 50.0 - 50.0

 Information Management - 15.0 15.0

 Information Security - 127.0 127.0

 Optimizing IT - 50.0 50.0

 Total non-staff 174.0 50.0 1,563.0 1,801.0

 Total 174.0 157.5 1,721.0 2,052.5

-6. The requested €1,563.0 thousand for the IMSS budget covers strategic projects across the Judicial, Information Management, Information Security and Optimizing IT work streams.
-Strategy projects specific to the OTP are co-funded by IMSS and OTP in the amounts of €230.0 thousand and €174.0 thousand, respectively.
+- 6. The requested $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 1,563.0 thousand for the IMSS budget covers strategic projects across the Judicial, Information Management, Information Security and Optimizing IT work streams.
+Strategy projects specific to the OTP are co-funded by IMSS and OTP in the amounts of $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 230.0 thousand and $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 174.0 thousand, respectively.
 The Administrative work stream for 2021 is funded solely by DMS and includes staff and non-staff components.
-CMS has an ongoing requirement for staff costs to continue the eCourt Project Manager GTA position in connection with work on the Judicial Workflow Platform.

-7. Table 3 below presents the individual strategic projects for each work stream in 2021 that require an investment in staff and non-staff resources:

-(a) OTP - The work plan for 2021 consists of three proposed projects, co-funded by OTP (\notin 174.0 thousand) and DJS (\notin 230.0 thousand) to implement further efficiency improvements to OTP investigations, further capacity and capability improvements to forensic evidence gathering and management and further enhancements to OTP digital evidence handling;

-(b) Judicial - The requested investment of $\notin 1,299.0$ thousand is for the continued delivery of the Judicial Workflow Platform, with $\notin 158.0$ thousand required for the eCourt Project Manager position and the remaining $\notin 1,141.0$ thousand for the development of the platform in accordance with the Court's requirements;

-(c) Administration - The requested investment of \notin 157.5 thousand (\notin 107.5 thousand in staff costs and \notin 50.0 thousand in non-staff costs) is for the ongoing implementation of IT/IM strategy projects to further automate and digitize administration;

-(d) Information Security - The proposed work plan for 2021 leverages the Court's investments from 2017 to 2020 in the Threat Intelligence Platform to extend to 24/7 monitoring and continued capacity building for the Information Security Unit to detect and respond to cyberthreats and to implement data-centric controls such as data loss prevention and information rights management; and

-(e) Optimizing IT - The sole project consists of continued replacement of end-oflife storage hardware in line with the Court's tiered storage model (implementation of 2017 strategy investment).
+CMS has an ongoing requirement for staff costs to continue the eCourt Project Manager GTA position in connection with work on the Judicial Workflow Platform. - 7.
+Table 3 below presents the individual strategic projects for each work stream in 2021 that require an investment in staff and non-staff resources: - (a) OTP The work plan for 2021 consists of three proposed projects, cofunded by OTP (\in 174.0 thousand) and DJS (\in 230.0 thousand) to implement further efficiency improvements to OTP investigations, further capacity and capability improvements to forensic evidence gathering and management and further enhancements to OTP digital evidence handling; - (b) Judicial The requested investment of $\in 1,299.0$ thousand is for the continued delivery of the Judicial Workflow Platform, with $\in 158.0$ thousand required for the eCourt Project Manager position and the remaining $\in 1,141.0$ thousand for the development of the platform in accordance with the Court's requirements; - (c) Administration The requested investment of \in 157.5 thousand (\in 107.5 thousand in staff costs and \in 50.0 thousand in non-staff costs) is for the ongoing implementation of IT/IM strategy projects to further automate and digitize administration; - (d) Information Security The proposed work plan for 2021 leverages the Court's investments from 2017 to 2020 in the Threat Intelligence Platform to extend to 24/7 monitoring and continued capacity building for the Information Security Unit to detect and respond to cyberthreats and to implement data-centric controls such as data loss prevention and information rights management; and - (e) Optimizing IT The sole project consists of continued replacement of endof-life storage hardware in line with the Court's tiered storage model (implementation of 2017 strategy investment).

-Table 3: Breakdown of investment for 2021 in Court-wide Five-Year IT/IM Strategy projects (thousands of euros)
+$\begin{tabular}{ll} Table 3: Breakdown of investment for 2021 in Court-wide Five-Year IT/IM Strategy projects (thousands of euros) \end{tabular}$